| Go to Original Nobel Laureate Wangari Maathai Urges

 It helps to stabilise the massive land glaciers and ice sheets of Greenland

 which have the capacity to raise sea levels dramatically.
+Dr. Serreze said that some parts of

 the northern hemisphere experienced very low temperatures this winter,